 - Configure initial synchronization.

-Setting Description Initial Synchronization Select both Initial Schema Synchronization and Initial Full Data Synchronization.
+Parameter Description Initial Synchronization Select both Initial Schema Synchronization and Initial Full Data Synchronization.
 DTS synchronizes the schemas and historical data of the required objects and then synchronizes incremental data.
 Filter options Ignore DDL in incremental synchronization phase is selected by default.
 In this case, DTS does not synchronize DDL operations that are performed on the source database during incremental data synchronization.

 - In the lower-right corner of the page, click Precheck.
 Note